davideshay/vulnscan/README.md

 ### Vulnerability List

 This list looks at vulnerabilities across all running containers, and lists all vulnerabilities found across the cluster.
 From here, you can filter by severity or vulnerability ID (typically a CVE number), which could be useful when searching for recently announced vulnerabilities.
 Note that sometimes grype will categorize something with a CVE number as a GHSA number, so you might want to check both.

+You can filter the list by the columns, and at the top additionally select vulnerabilities which have been added or updated in the recent past, by number of days/hours, or select a specific "run date" of the vulnerability scanner.

 From the vulnerability list, you can actually find a link to more data on the specific vulnerability from the publishing sources, just be clicking on the vulnerability ID.